Air of Authority - A History of RAF Organisation

 No 6 Operational Training Unit

-This was originally formed from No 11 Group Pool in No 12 Group, Fighter Command on 9 March 1940 on moving from St Athan to Sutton Bridge, tasked with the operational training of fighter pilots.
+This was originally formed from No 11 Group Pool in No 12 Group, Fighter Command on 6 March 1940 on moving from St Athan to Sutton Bridge, tasked with the operational training of fighter pilots.
 It was equipped with Hurricanes and Gladiators as well as small numbers of Harvards, Masters and Battles.
 Its first course was actually No 5 which began on 11 March, the first four having been conducted as No 11 Group Pool.
-However, to avoid confusion OTU in other commands it was disbanded on 1 November 1940 by being re-designated No 56 OTU.
+In August 1940 the establishment was amended to: -

 Officers Commanding: -